-(See our favourite places for walking in Zambia…)
+Africa’s favourite places for more general walking in Africa, click the

 In Tanzania, the walking is especially good in the area surrounding Ngorongoro Crater, ranging from self-guided walks around coffee farms to guided forest walks.
 Experienced walkers can enjoy strenuous but stunning walks up to the crater rim, as offered by Gibb's Farm.Ideas for walking in Tanzania

 Walking in Zambia

 With expertly trained guides and high concentrations of wildlife, Zambia is one of Africa's best destinations for walking safaris.
 If you're interested in exploring big game on foot, and in face to face encounters with Africa's wild predators, see our suggestions for walking safaris in Zambia.Ideas for walking in Zambia